git-moss/ConvertWithMoss/README-FORMATS.md

 ### Destination Options

 * Option to set the *Interpolation Quality*.
 Setting it to *High* requires a bit more processing power on the 1010music devices.
+* Option to trim sample to range of zone start to end.
+Since the format does not support a sample start attribute for multi-sample, this fixes the issue.
 * Options to write/update [WAV Chunk Information](#wav-chunk-information)

 ## AIFF